 The Extraction Process

-At the time of extraction Dr. West will numb your tooth, jawbone and gums that surround the area with a local anesthetic.
+At the time of extraction Drs.
+West or Petersen will numb your tooth, jawbone and gums that surround the area with a local anesthetic.
 During the extraction process you will feel pressure.
 This is from the process of firmly rocking the tooth in order to widen the socket for removal.
 You feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.
 If you do feel pain at any time during the extraction please let us know right away.

 Sectioning a Tooth